Fortville with Kids | 10+ Family Friendly Things to do in Hancock County

 Other Family-Friendly Food Options in Fortville

 There is usually something going on every weekend in Fortville.
 I love their festive spirit; Treats-On-Main in October, Winterfest in December, and Forth Fest in July are always crowd-pleasers.
-It seems like the whole town comes out to celebrate but it never feels too packed or over-crowded.
+It seems like the whole town comes out to celebrate, but it never feels too packed or overcrowded.
 Be sure to check the events page on the town’s website to keep up to date.

 Did you happen to notice that most of the addresses listed in this article are on the same street?
 It really is a small town.
 You can park your car and walk everywhere.
-Fair warning though: there are train tracks that run right through town, and you will walk (or drive) across the tracks multiple times if you follow our route.
+Fair warning, though: there are train tracks that run right through town, and you will walk (or drive) across the tracks multiple times if you follow our route.
 It can get loud.
 The kids thought it was cool.
 Choo Choo!

 5 thoughts on “Fortville with Kids | 10+ Family Friendly Things to do in Hancock County”

-1. Pingback: Wild Blackberry Farms | U-Pick Blackberries Near Fortville
+1. Pingback: Wild Blackberry Farms | U-Pick Blackberries Near Fortville (Edit)

 2. Pingback: 15 Pasta Restaurants Your Family Will Love | Our Favorite Pasta Places in Indianapolis